CameliaMocanu/TCGA---DDR/README.md

 **TCGA-DDR** is a web tool that allows users to define from 1 to 10 DNA-damage deficient TCGA groups and compute:

-1. Population statistics across cancer types
+1. Population statistics across cancer types based on user-defined deficiency groups
-2. Survival statistics
+2. Survival analysis
-3. Genomic landscape
+3. DDR footprints

 ## Tutorial for Using the TCGA-DDR Web Tool